Category: Forest decline

 FSU Jena wins the SPSG Park3D Project!
 Updated

-First L2 Lidar data capture over Park Sanssouci – (2025-07-20) Priority was on detailed and dense vegetation point clouds.
+First L2 LiDAR data capture over Park Sanssouci – (2025-07-20) Priority was on detailed and dense vegetation point clouds.
 The L2 was used in 120m AGL with 240khz capture rate and 5-returns activated and 70% track overlap at 8m/s speed.
 We generated a 2.4billion point cloud description.
 The following animation is from a downsampled version of only 500 mio points....

 Stand Gap Analysis in the Hainich National Park between 2018 and 2020.